Kostelní Myslová

 Kostelní Myslová (/cs/; Kirch Mislau) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 90 inhabitants.

 Geography

 Kostelní Myslová is located about 30 km south of Jihlava.
 It lies mostly in the Křižanov Highlands, only the western part of the municipal territory extends into the Javořice Highlands.
-The highest point is near the top of the Buzový hill at 569 m above sea level.
+The highest point is near the top of the hill Buzový at 569 m above sea level.
 The Myslůvka Stream flows through the municipality.
 The territory is rich in fishponds, fed by the Myslůvka and its tributary Strouha.